thinktwice13/go-architecture-example/README.md

 #### Key Characteristics
 - Clear separation of concerns with concentric layers
-- Dependencies point inward - domain has no dependencies
-- Use cases orchestrate domain operations
+- Usecases orchestrate domain operations
-- Interfaces adapt between use cases and external systems
+- Adapters tie use cases to infrastructure
 - Strong encapsulation of business rules

 #### When to Use
 - For complex business domains with rich behavior
-- When business rules need protection from infrastructure changes
 - For systems expected to evolve over many years
 - When maximizing testability of business logic is critical
 - For teams with clear separation between domain experts and infrastructure specialists